- Language: en

 However, we do ask the following of all general community members working in the ticket database:

 - Please don’t promote your own tickets to “Ready for checkin”.
 You may mark other people’s tickets that you’ve reviewed as “Ready for checkin”, but you should get at minimum one other community member to review a patch that you submit.

-- If you’re unsure if you should be making a change, don’t make the change but instead leave a comment with your concerns on the ticket, or post a message to django-developers.
+- If you’re unsure if you should be making a change, don’t make the change but instead leave a comment with your concerns on the ticket, or post a message to the Django Forum or django-developers.
 It’s okay to be unsure, but your input is still valuable.

 Bisecting a regression¶